bolrog/d2dx/README.md

 - FXAA implementation by Timothy Lottes.
 (This software contains source code provided by NVIDIA Corporation.)

 ## Release history

+### 0.99.415
+  - Add fps fix that greatly smoothes out frame pacing and mouse cursor movement.
+Can be disabled with -dxnofpsfix.
+  - Improve color precision a bit on devices that support 10 bits per channel (this is not HDR, just reduces precision loss from in-game lighting/gamma).
+  - To improve bug reports, a log file (d2dx_log.txt) will be written to the Diablo II folder.

 ### 0.99.414
   - The mouse cursor is now confined to the game window by default.
 Disable with -dxnoclipcursor.